KlaudiuszSoltysik/Automated-warehouse/README.md

 ﻿# Automated Warehouse
-This project simulates an automated warehouse equipped with two cranes and multiple conveyors.
-The warehouse operations are managed by a virtual SIMATIC S7-1500 PLC.
-The backend, built with Django Rest Framework, retrieves data from the PLC's data blocks and forwards this information to an API endpoints.
-A Flutter application consumes this API to display the warehouse status in real-time.
-Additionally, the mobile app allows users control magazine.
+This project is a comprehensive simulation of an automated warehouse designed to showcase the integration of industrial automation with modern web and mobile technologies.
+Inspired by Supervisory Control and Data Acquisition (SCADA) systems, I aimed to create a solution that monitors and controls warehouse operations in real-time, similar to how SCADA software supervises and manages industrial processes.
+The warehouse utilizes two cranes, multiple conveyors, RFID scanners, and sensors to simulate real-life logistics operations.
+This project demonstrates the interaction between a Programmable Logic Controller (virtual SIMATIC S7-1500) and external systems using a backend API (Django Rest Framework) and a mobile interface (Flutter), facilitating real-time monitoring and control.

 ## Simulation - FactoryIO
 The warehouse is built in FactoryIO with components such as conveyors, turnable conveyors, sensors, RFID scanners, and cranes.